ZerothAngel/PowerTool/README.md

 item may be assigned commands for both left-click and right-click.
 Bound commands remain until you either log off or you manually clear the binding.

-Bound commands may also include special player "token," `%p` by default, which will be replaced by the name of the player you left-click or right-click on.
+Bound commands may also include a special player "token," `%p` by default, which will be replaced by the name of the player you left-click or right-click on.

 ## Commands ##